bhanu785/python-snake-game/README.md

 ## Winter Snake Game

 A winter-themed version of the classic Snake game, created in Python with Pygame for a holiday hackathon.
-Includes all characteristics of normal snake game but with snowflakes and the snake is a snowman.
+Includes all characteristics of normal snake game but the apples are snowflakes and the snake is a snowman.

 (Tied)First Place Winner at High School Hackathon